Last updated on May 23rd, 2023 at 03:01 pm

-There are many factors when calculating the cost to print booklets, including: quantity, page count, binding, turnaround time, and color/bw printing.
+There are many factors to consider when calculating the cost of printing a booklet, including: quantity, sizes, page count, binding, gloss vs matte, turnaround time, and color/bw printing.
 These are the primary deciding factors for the price of printing booklets.

-All of the factors I listed above are the primary factors affecting price.
+All of the factors listed above are the primary factors affecting custom booklet printing prices.
 Paper type also affects pricing, but typically it doesn’t affect the price as significantly as the other factors above.

-To instant price quote for printing booklets at Printivity, go to our booklet products page.
+To get an instant booklet printing cost quote at Printivity, go to our Booklet Printing products page.

-1. Quantity and page count affects the cost to print booklets
+1. Quantity and page count affects the booklet printing cost

-Quantity and page count affects the cost to print booklets because they affect the:
+Quantity and page count affects the booklet pricing because they affect the:

 - Number of sheets needing to be printed